-By working in true partnership with parents we aim to provide a stimulating, challenging environment which is a warm, friendly extension of home, where children and adults can explore, have fun, play, talk and learn together, developing as happy, confident and independent individuals within their community.
+By working in true partnership with parents we aim to provide a stimulating, challenging environment which is a warm, friendly extension of home.
+Children and adults explore, have fun, play, talk and learn together, developing as happy, confident and independent individuals within their community.

 We hold dear the African proverb “It takes a whole village to educate a child“ believing that we have a significant role to play, along with parents, families, other professionals and the whole of the wider community in raising the young citizens of the society.

-In June, we hold a Welcome Evening for new parents, where we spend time together, talking about the way we work, giving a clear message to our families about our philosophy and ethos.
-We then divide into smaller groups where parents meet their child’s key person and other families of the same group.
+In June, we hold a Welcome Evening for new parents, where we spend time together, talking about the way we work, sharing a clear message to families about our philosophy and ethos.
+Parents have the opportunity to meet their child’s key person and other families of the same group.
 This is another opportunity to build upon the relationship that started in May.

 In September, children are brought into nursery in key groups, for 2 short visits.
 We ask that a parent or close family member accompany them on their visit days.
 This is a lovely time for parents and children to become totally familiar with the space, indoors and outdoors, the staff and the routine, or as we like to call it, the rhythm of the day.